Online Modified Greedy Algorithm for Storage Control under Uncertainty: Proofs of IID Case

 Recall that $ \bs_{t+1} = \b_{t+1} + \ks = \la \bs_t + \u_t + (1-\la)\ks, $ and so

 It follows that, with arbitrary control action $\v_t$,

 where it is clear that minimizing the right hand side of the above inequality over $\v_t$ is equivalent to minimizing the objective of \Pk{3}.
-Given that $\vstat_t$, the disturbance-only stationary policy of \Pk{2} described in Lemma~\ref{lem:stat}, is feasible for \Pk{3}, the above inequality implies
+Given that $\vstat_t$, \ylmod{the control action induced by disturbance-only stationary policy $\vpistat$ of \Pk{2}} described in Lemma~\ref{lem:stat}, is feasible for \Pk{3}, the above inequality implies\footnote{The notation $\expec [\g_t|\vpistat]$ is an abbreviation for $\expec [\g_t|v_t = \vstat_t]$.
+Similar abbreviation appears in Appendix B.}

 Here $(a)$ uses the fact that $\ustat_t$ is induced by a disturbance-only stationary policy; $(b)$ follows from inequalities $ |\bs_t|\leq \left(\max\left( (\bmax+\ks)^2,(\bmin+\ks)^2\right)\right)^{1/2} $ and $\left|\expec\left[ \ustat_t\right]+(1-\la)\ks\right| \le (1-\la) (\max( (\bmax+\ks)^2,(\bmin+\ks)^2))^{1/2}; $ and $(c)$ used $\expec[\g_t|\vstat_t] = \Jk{2}^\star$ in Lemma~\ref{lem:stat} and $\Jk{2}^\star \le \Jk{1}^\star$.
 Taking expectation over $\bs_t$ on both sides gives Summing expression \eqref{eq:diff_ly} over $t$ from $1$ to $T$, dividing both sides by $\W T$, taking the limit $T\rightarrow \infty$ and noting that $\J^\star_\mathrm{P1}=J^\star$, we obtain the performance bound in expression \eqref{eq:1busiidperf_bdd}.